aclark4life/blog-2017/2007/10/17/first-post.rst

 First Post
 ==========

-.. post:: October 17, 2007
+.. post:: 2007/10/17
    :tags: plone, python
    :category: python
    :author: me
    :location: DC
    :language: en

 Why?
-Because Plone allows me to do so with ease.
+Because Plone allows me to do so.
 But also:

 -  I have been reading a lot of Plone blogs lately and they have inspired me to write my own.
 -  I want to interact with other Plonistas.